FloatingArrayDesign/MoorDyn/docs/usage.rst

  10            TmaxIC        max time for ic gen (s) 0.001         threshIC      threshold for IC convergence (-)

-Any of these lines can be omitted, in which case default values will be used.
+Any of these lines can be omitted, in which case default values will be used, shown in parenthesis.
 As such, they are all optional settings, although some of them (such as time step size) often need to be set by the user for proper operation.
+Settings that are not avaible in MoorDynF are highlighted.
+In those cases MoorDynF will default to ....

 The list of possible options is:

+..
+TODO: highlight flags that dont work in Fortran

  - writeLog (0): If >0 a log file is written recording information.
 The bigger the number the more verbose.
 Please, be mindful that big values would critically reduce the performance!
- - DT (0.001): The time step (s)
+ - dtM (0.001): The time step (s)
  - tScheme (RK2): The time integrator.
 It should be one of Euler, Heun, RK2, RK4, AB2, AB3, AB4, BEuler2, BEuler3, BEuler4, BEuler5, Midpoint2, Midpoint3, Midpoint4, Midpoint5.
 RK stands for Runge-Kutta while AB stands for Adams-Bashforth
  - g (9.81): The gravity acceleration (m/s^2)
  - rho (1025): The water density (kg/m^3)